vivictorg/vivict/README.md

 On the top left and right are the source selectors, allowing you to select sources for the left and right video respectively.
 You can either input a URL or open a local file.
 If the source is a HLS-playlist, you can also select which video stream you want to view.

+It is also possible to load local files with drag-and-drop.

 #### URL parameters

 If you want to programmatically change the sources or the playback position, you can use the following URL parameters: